Thomas-Markhorst/thomas-markhorst.github.io/_publications/2023-08-22-arch-innovatings-efficient-denoising.md

 title: "Pushing Joint Image Denoising and Classification to the Edge"
 collection: publications
 permalink: /publication/2023-08-22-arch-innovatings-efficient-denoising
 excerpt: 'In this paper, we jointly combine image classification and image denoising, aiming to enhance human perception of noisy images captured by edge devices, like low-light security cameras.
-In such settings, it is important...'
+In such settings, it is important to retain the ability of humans to verify the automatic classification decision and thus jointly denoise the image to enhance human perception.
+Since edge devices have little computational power...'
 date: 2024-09-29
 venue: 'ECCV Workshop'
 paperurl: 'https://thomas-markhorst.github.io/files/2024-09-29-joint-clas-den.pdf'